jygastaud/git-db-switcher/README.md

 ## Next steps - Studiing tools
 * Git hooks to trigger actions?
-* Bash script or Golang for the script language?
+* Script language?
+We need someting, as much as possible, OS-agnostic and language-agnostic, as Bash script or Golang cli tools
 * Options/Params availables?
 * Docker?
 Can probably help to easily handle databases steps